 I always enjoy a trip to Portobello, particularly I now have a dog.
 It’s a brilliant place for an accessible beach wander and outdoor/seafront dining.
 It’s a short bus ride out of Ednburgh and has the charm of a faded victorian seaside town – it’s a bit like being on holiday.
 You can either go to the Beach House Café where you will LOVE the gluten free cake cabinet, or further along the prom, you will find the Little Green Van – which has a selection of gluten free cakes you can eat on the beach and some really friendly owners.
 Another great place on the front for gluten free is Miro’s at the foot of Bath Street.
 A lovely brunch spot with tables outside and treats include a GF breakfast baguette, steak baguette and chips and some delicious looking, well covered GF cakes.

-Also in Portobello you will find the Skylark Café – good gluten free selections and lots of gluten free beer; the Mousehole Deli; and Findlay’s Butchers – makers of gluten free haggis!
+Also in Portobello you will find the Skylark Café – good gluten free selections and lots of gluten free beer; the Mousehole Deli; a recent recommendation of Reds Edinburgh; and Findlay’s Butchers – makers of gluten free haggis!

 Worth an afternoon away from Festival madness?
 Probably.
 Review